 3. On the next screen, right-click on the Printer and select Create Shortcut option.

-Note: If Printer Icon is Not Showing on this screen, follow other methods (2 to 5) as provided below.
+Note: If Printer Icon is Not Showing on this screen, use the Printer Troubleshooter (As provided below)

 4. On the pop-up, click on the Yes button to create a Desktop Shortcut.